LionWeb-io/LionWeb-io.github.io/website/docs/Guides-Java/roadmap.md

 The project currently support the core specifications.

-We will work on implementing support for the delta protocol, as soon as it will be implemented in the LionWeb Repository.
+We will work on implementing support for the delta protocol, as soon as it will be implemented in the LionWeb Server.

 We will then proceed to review the project, performing some general maintenance and release version 1.0.